• Skip to content

 I have received the Royal Pharmaceutical Society Conference Science Medal for outstanding scientific achievement, the Paul F Glenn Award for research into the biological mechanisms of the ageing process and the Lord Cohen Medal for services to gerontology.
 I have also been honoured by Help the Aged for my championship of older people and the use of research for their benefit.

-Profile photo for Dr Melanie Flint
+Profile photo for Prof Melanie Flint

-Dr Melanie Flint
+Prof Melanie Flint

 Melanie Flint is a Reader in Cancer Research and is the leader of a stress and breast cancer program and section head for Therapeutics at the University of Brighton.
 She is currently Co-leader of Brighton and Sussex Cancer Research Network and a member of the Cancer Translation Advisory Group Steering Committee and Theme leader for Cancer.
 Dr Flint is also a member of the NCRI Symptom Management Working Group and the British Breast Group.
 Melanie trained in the Women’s Cancer Research Centre, at the University of Pittsburgh cancer Institute and remains at adjunct Research Assistant Professor in the Department of Pharmacology, University of Pittsburgh.